 "Appalachian Sketches" sung by the Gloriae Dei Cantores (Paraclete GDCD031.)
 Gloria Dei Cantores is professional choir associated with the Community of Jesus on Cape Cod, Massachusetts.
 Berkley Moore writes: "The recording contains arrangements of 15 shape-note songs, two other songs, and a fifteen-minute choral and violin commissioned concert piece ("Let Us Move") composed by the well known classical violin-folk fiddle crossover star Mark O'Connor, that uses Wesley's text "Hail the day that sees him rise."
 Alice Parker arranges almost all of the shape-note songs, and only two have not been recorded elsewhere recently."
 This recording was issued in September 2001 and can be ordered through Paraclete Press at 800-451-5006.

-Recordings of Primitive Baptist hymns issued by the Baptist Bible Hour, Inc. A large number of LPs and cassette tapes at reasonable prices feature many shape-note hymns sung by several Primitive Baptist choirs (with the melody in the soprano part).
-Consult their online store for specific recordings.
+Recordings of Primitive Baptist hymns sold by the Baptist Bible Hour.
+A large number of LPs and cassette tapes at reasonable prices feature many shape-note hymns sung by the Harmony Hill Hymnsingers, Harmony Plains Hymnsingers, and several Primitive Baptist church choirs.
+The melodies are sung in the soprano part.

 "Wondrous Love", containing instrumental arrangements from the shape note tradition, arranged for instruments by Barry and Shelley Phillips.
 This recording (Gourd Music GM118) contains arrangements of 21 selections from the Sacred Harp for at least 16 instruments including guitar, fiddle, mandolin, flute, harp, and dulcimer, and others (but no vocals).
 The lead performers and arrangers are Barry and Shelley Phillips.
 The delicate and beautiful arrangements are in several styles--early music, folk, and a fusion of both.
 The liner is also beautiful.
 Order from Gourd Music in Felton, CA, at 800-487-4939.
 The price is $12.00 per CD or $8.00 per cassette plus $3.50 shipping per order.
 Online ordering is possible on the Web site.